- Under Universal Credit, for every £1 claimants earn, their benefit is cut by 63p.

 - You are not eligible for Universal Credit if you have more than £16,000 in savings.

 Introduced by the Welfare Reform Act of 2012, Universal Credit was launched in a number of pilot schemes in Greater Manchester and Cheshire in April 2013.
-By June 2014, it had spread to other areas in the North-West of England and is now being gradually introduced over the rest of the country.
+By June 2014, it had spread to other areas in the North-West of England and is now available in all areas of Great Britain.

 In this chapter, we will be looking at the issue of Universal Credit.
 Firstly, we will analyse what Universal Credit is, who is eligible and its payments before examining the reason for this reform and how it has affected claimants.